-Some health care providers recommend the use of a back brace to help support the spine.
+Some providers recommend using a back brace to help support the spine.
 A brace may help prevent injuries for workers who have to lift heavy objects.
-However, using a brace too much can weaken the core muscles that support your back, making back pain problems worse.
+But, using a brace too much can weaken the core muscles that support your back, making back pain problems worse.

 Changes at Work

-If your back pain is worse at work, talk with your boss.
-It may be that your work station is not set up correctly.
+If your back pain is worse at work, it may be that your work station is not set up correctly.

 - If you sit at a computer at work, make sure that your chair has a straight back with an adjustable seat and back, armrests, and a swivel seat.

 - Get up and move around during the workday.
-If you're able, take a 10 - 15 minute walk in the morning before work and at lunchtime.
+If you are able, take a 10 to 15 minute walk in the morning before work and at lunchtime.

 If your work involves physical activity, review the needed motions and activities with your physical therapist.
 Your therapist may be able to suggest helpful changes.
 Also, ask about exercises or stretches for the muscles you use most during work.

-Avoid standing for long periods of time.
+Avoid standing for long periods.
 If you must stand at work, try resting one foot on a stool, then the other foot.
 Keep switching off during the day.

 Take medicines as needed.
-Talk with your boss or supervisor if you need to take medicines that make you sleepy, such as narcotic pain relievers and muscle relaxant medicines.
+Let your boss or supervisor know if you need to take medicines that make you sleepy, such as narcotic pain relievers and muscle relaxant medicines.